tavmem/buddy/README.md

 Comments are sparse (or nonexistent).

 4) Code as Poetry.
 Read, study, and enjoy.
-An extreme example is file a/b.c.
-It conatins 2 versions of the buddy memory allocation system.
+An extreme example of contrasting styles is contained in file a/b.c.
+There are 2 versions of the buddy memory allocation system.
 The first is in 11 lines of ATWC.
 The second is in well documented traditional C (almost 750 lines).

 Why does the code compile on a 32-bit Linux, but not work?
 (See issues)